Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The finite distance metric and off-shell non-analytic terms

 We assume that the incoming wavepackets are sharply peaked Gaussian wavefunctions.
 The end result of this calculation is an integral of the form

 where\footnote{In this paper, we find it convenient to work in an axial gauge, as it does not involve spurious extra $\frac{1}{k^2}$ factors, like in the de~Donder gauge.}

-$\mathcal{T}$ in Eqs.~\eqref{eq:momentumspaceexpress} and \eqref{eq:projector} is the numerator of the graviton propagator, $\zeta$ is an arbitrary (reference) vector and $J^{\mu\nu}(k)$ denotes the classical source generated by the scattering. $\htilde^{\mu\nu}(k)$ is not the direct Fourier transform of the metric due to the presence of the retarded propagator.
+$\mathcal{T}$ in Eqs.~\eqref{eq:momentumspaceexpress} and \eqref{eq:projector} is the numerator of the graviton propagator, $\zeta$ is an arbitrary (reference) vector and $J^{\mu\nu}(k)$ denotes the classical source generated by the scattering, including the matter stress-tensor and the gravitational non-linearities. $\htilde^{\mu\nu}(k)$ is not the direct Fourier transform of the metric due to the presence of the retarded propagator.
 While this is a non-standard numerator for the graviton propagator, it has the feature that it is proportional to $k^2$ when either traced or contracted with the graviton momentum.
 This feature will be useful in Sec.~\ref{sec:sublead} when identifying the leading non-analyticities as $k^2\rightarrow 0$.